It was the summer of 2014 and I was meeting an old friend for lunch on Edmonton’s South Side.

 Eddie did not have a lot to say.
 His eyes never left the television, partly because it was an awkward moment.
 Ed was with someone he no longer knew.
 It was as though a stranger had sat down beside him on the bus.

 I didn’t test my old friend by asking if he knew who I was.
 When our eyes met, I knew the answer.
-Asking would only have a struggle for him.
+Asking would only present a problem for him.

 Ed did comment on all the goals that were being scored — as though they had just happened.
 What we were watching was a recorded feature about a player who’d scored a lot of goals over a period of many games.
 Ed hadn’t picked up on that, not that it was important.